takakv/ivxv-voteverif/README.md

 An independent cast-as-intended verification tool for IVXV.

-The official application can be found at:
+The source code for the official Android & iOS verification applications can be found at:

 - [valimised/ivotingverification](https://github.com/valimised/ivotingverification) — Android
 - [valimised/ios-ivotingverification](https://github.com/valimised/ios-ivotingverification) — iOS

+Links to the applications and verification instructions can be found on the official [website](https://www.valimised.ee/en/internet-voting/guidelines/checking-i-vote).

+Another independent vote verification tool is [infoaed/kryptogramm](https://github.com/infoaed/kryptogramm).

+This tool makes use of a library of mine: [takakv/pyivxv](https://github.com/takakv/pyivxv).

 ## Usage